How do we teach reading at Hardwick & Cambourne CP School?

 Recommended Reads (Non-fiction)

 http://thehappynewspaper.com/ : A Newspaper that only reports good news

 http://www.booksfortopics.com/ : Topic-related reads

-Magazines are a very useful resource for encouraging children to read in short bursts and to broaden their curriculum learning and interests, for example:
+Magazines are a very useful resource for encouraging children to read in short bursts and to broaden their curriculum learning, interests and world knowledge vocabulary, for example:

 - National Geographic for Kids